Martin Laird

-Martin Laird (born 29 December 1982) is a Scottish professional golfer, playing on the PGA Tour.
+Martin Charles Campbell Laird (born 29 December 1982) is a Scottish professional golfer, playing on the PGA Tour.
 He has won four PGA Tour events in his career, most recently the Shriners Hospitals for Children Open in 2020.
 Until Russell Knox earned his card via the 2011 Nationwide Tour, Laird was the only Scottish player on the PGA Tour.

-Early golf career
+Early life

-Laird was born in Glasgow, Scotland, and played his Junior golf at Kirkintilloch Golf Club and then moving to play his youth golf at Hilton Park Golf Club.
-He learned to play golf left-handed but eventually switched to playing right-handed.
+In 1982, Laird was born in Glasgow, Scotland.
+He played his Junior golf at Kirkintilloch Golf Club and then moving to play his youth golf at Hilton Park Golf Club.
+Laird learned to play golf left-handed but eventually switched to playing right-handed.